JuanX-G/ChaosPlex-the-Optiplex-Computer-Cluster/docs/hardware.md

 # Hardware
 ## Compute nodes
-In my compute nodes I strived to maintain a homgenous setup, with that, because high availability I went with the Dell Optiplex 9020 SFF with an i5-4570
+In my compute nodes I strived to maintain a homogeneous setup, with that, because high availability I went with the Dell Optiplex 9020 SFF with an i5-4570
 During setup I equiped each node with 12GB of RAM and a SATA SSD